Internal ballistics: Accuracy and bore characteristics

 The purpose of the barrel is to provide a consistent seal, allowing the bullet to accelerate to a consistent velocity.
 It must also impart the right spin, and release the bullet consistently, perfectly concentric to the bore.
 The residual pressure in the bore must be released symmetrically, so that no side of the bullet receives any more or less push than the rest.
-The muzzle of the barrel is the most critical part, since that is the part that controls the release of the bullet.
-Some rimfires and airguns actually have a slight constriction, called a choke, in the barrel at the muzzle.
-This guarantees that the bullet is held securely just before release.

-To keep a good seal, the bore must be a very precise, constant diameter, or have a slight decrease in diameter from breech to muzzle.
-Any increase in bore diameter will allow the bullet to shift.
-This can cause gas to leak past the bullet, affecting the velocity, or cause the bullet to tip, so that it is no longer perfectly coaxial with the bore.
+To maintain a good pressure seal, the bore must be a precise constant diameter, or have a slight decrease in diameter from breech to muzzle.
+Any increase in bore diameter will allow the bullet to shift, allowing gas to leak past the bullet, decreasing velocity, or cause the bullet to tip so that it is no longer perfectly coaxial with the bore.
 High quality barrels are lapped to remove any constrictions in the bore which will cause a change in diameter.

 A lapping process known as "fire lapping" uses a lead "slug" that is slightly larger than the bore and covered in fine abrasive compound to cut out the constrictions.
-The slug is passed from breech to muzzle, so that as it encounters constrictions, it cuts them away, and does no cutting on areas that are larger than the constriction.
+The slug is passed from breech to muzzle to remove obstructions.
 Many passes are made, and as the bore becomes more uniform, finer grades of abrasive compound are used.
 The final result is a barrel that is mirror-smooth, and with a consistent or slightly tapering bore.
 The hand-lapping technique uses a wooden or soft metal rod to pull or push the slug through the bore, while the newer fire-lapping technique uses specially loaded, low-power cartridges to push abrasive-covered soft-lead bullets down the barrel.

 Another issue that has an effect on the barrel's hold on the bullet is the rifling.
 When the bullet is fired, it is forced into the rifling, which cuts or "engraves" the surface of the bullet.
 If the rifling is a constant twist, then the rifling rides in the grooves engraved in the bullet, and everything is secure and sealed.
 If the rifling has a decreasing twist, then the changing angle of the rifling in the engraved grooves of the bullet causes the rifling to become narrower than the grooves.
 This allows gas to blow by, and loosens the hold of the bullet on the barrel.
 An increasing twist, however, will make the rifling become wider than the grooves in the bullet, maintaining the seal.
-When a rifled-barrel blank is selected for a gun, careful measurement of the inevitable variations in manufacture can determine if the rifling twist varies, and put the higher-twist end at the muzzle.
+When a rifled-barrel blank is selected for a gun, the higher-twist end is located at the muzzle.